 Set up a coupon campaign

 While it may seem counterintuitive, giving your customers discounts in the form of coupons tends to increase revenue rather than decrease it.
 Of course, there’s no better time to give out coupons than on holidays, especially Social Media Day.
-Use ManyChat’s Facebook Messenger bot automation to efficiently run a coupon campaign on Facebook or Shopify, or set up a Zapier integration.
+Use ManyChat’s Facebook Messenger bot automation to efficiently run a coupon campaign for social media users on Facebook or Shopify, or set up a Zapier integration.

 Run a Facebook or Instagram Live event